Utica, Mississippi: Religion and society

 Utica is the location of the URJ Henry S. Jacobs Camp, organized by the Union for Reform Judaism and dating to when there were more Jews in smaller communities throughout the South.
 Most now live in larger urban areas with more professional opportunities.

-The town is home to several churches of various denominations, including the following on Main Street: Utica Baptist Church (founded in 1829 and affiliated with the Southern Baptist Convention), Utica Christian Church (Disciples of Christ), Utica United Methodist Church, and St. Peter's Missionary Baptist Church, a black Baptist church founded in 1867 after the war by freedmen as a mission of the Baptist church.
-The black Baptists mostly withdrew en masse across the South from the white Baptist churches.
-They soon founded independent state associations of their congregations in the South, organizing a national convention by the end of the century.
-There are several other houses of worship in the town proper, as well as others in the county.
+The town is home to several churches of various denominations, including the following on Main Street: Utica Baptist Church (founded in 1829 and affiliated with the Southern Baptist Convention), Utica Christian Church (Disciples of Christ), Utica United Methodist Church, and St. Peter's Missionary Baptist Church, a black Baptist church founded after the Civil War in 1867 by freedmen.
+Because black Baptists withdrew en masse from white Baptist churches across the South, St. Peter's was founded as a mission of the white Baptist church in Utica.
+Black Baptists soon founded independent state associations of their congregations and organized a national convention by the end of the century.
+There are several other houses of worship in the town proper, as well as others in the county nearby.

 Education

-Utica is served by the Hinds County School District, and is zoned to Utica Elementary-Middle School and Raymond High School in Raymond.
+Utica is served by the Hinds County School District.
+Students up to grade nine attend Utica Elementary-Middle School, and older students attend Raymond High School in Raymond.

 It is also the home of the Utica campus of Hinds Community College.
-Formerly Utica Junior College, the school was founded in 1903 as Utica Normal and Industrial Institute.
-It was previously home to Hinds County Agricultural High School.
+Founded in 1903 as Utica Normal and Industrial Institute, a technical school for African Americans, the institute became known as Utica Junior College.
+Utica was also home to the former Hinds County Agricultural High School.

 Jackson/Hinds Library System operates the Evelyn Taylor Majure Library in Utica.